POP MUSIC GENRE ∙ FOLK ∙ Rock ∙ RnB Soul ∙ Rap ∙ Pop song ∙ World music ∙

 When he delivers a song that later becomes popular, the singer-songwriter is just its creator and first performer.
 He has no control over how others will fix it and the song's later life is quite another story.
-The secondary fates experienced by the 10 songs below are instructive in this regard.
+The secondary fate experienced by each of the ten folk themes below is instructive in this regard:

 The song 'Streets Of London' is composed and released in 1969 by the British songwriter-singer Ralf McTell (born 1944).
 It is re-recorded several times and reaches the Charts in 1972 in the Netherlands and in 1974 in the United Kingdom.
 It later becomes a classic folk-theme and is recorded by more than 200 known artists, both in English and in other languages.
 Such covers include: